Luke5273/Ainsley-TG/Locations/General Structures/District Hideout.md

 			- meeting room
 			- *High security rooms can be varied, different hideouts will have [[Location hierarchy|specialties]]*
 - Exit
-	- The main entrace can be used as an exit
+	- The main entrance can be used as an exit
 	- There is also a link to the actual sewer system, but one way
 		- Constantly guarded, only lets people out